 An Organisation cannot turn the facial recognition functionality OFF within its Gallery as it is a core component of the Consent Management Module.
 An individual’s permissions for how their images can be accessed and used cannot be applied to their images if they are not tagged.
 Turning off facial recognition would present a significant privacy risk for an Organisation.

 While it is our policy to use in-house (or “on premises”) solutions wherever possible, if a suitable in-house option is not available to us, we use a contracted service provider.
 Wherever personal information is involved, contracted service provider agreements are in place to ensure security and recoverability of that information.

 Data Storage: We only use a contracted services provider within Australia to provide our data storage infrastructure.

-Functionalities: We use two (2) overseas service providers – one for object recognition (e.g. cup, ball, grass) and the other for facial recognition (i.e., deployment of the mathematical algorithm that enables pixevety to recognise faces).
-Both are based in the USA.
-Both require the use of Application Programming Interfaces (APIs) that ensure we do not permanently store images/media offshore when using these functionalities.
+Functionalities: We use an overseas service provider whose data is stored in Australia for object recognition (e.g. cup, ball, grass) and facial recognition (i.e., deployment of the mathematical algorithm that enables pixevety to recognise faces).
+The use of Application Programming Interface (API) ensures we do not permanently store images/media when using these functionalities.
 For example, a facial recognition API creates an encrypted template of a person’s features (as a random alphanumeric string of code) thus anonymizing facial data.
 Images themselves are only used for initial processing within pixevety, and an API template cannot be reverse-engineered back into a photo.
-The use of APIs ensures the data held by our object recognition and facial recognition providers is useless to anyone except pixevety.
+The use of APIs ensures the data held by our object recognition and facial recognition provider is useless to anyone except pixevety.